chrisbpawsey/hpc-intro/_episodes/010-hpc-concepts.md

 ## ...and what about Performance

-The "P" in HPC does stand for performance and the make up of an HPC system is designed to allow researchers to access higher performance (or capabilities) than they could on their local systems.
+The "HP" in HPC does stand for high performance and the make up of an HPC system is designed to allow researchers to access higher performance (or capabilities) than they could on their local systems.
 The way in which an HPC system is put together does have an impact on performance and workfows are often categorised according to which part of the HPC system constrains their performance.
 You may see the following terms used to describe performance on an HPC system:

 * **Compute bound.** The performance of the workflow is limited by the floating point (FPU) performance of the nodes.
 This is typically seen when peforming math-heavy operations such as diagonalising matrices in computational chemistry software or computing pairwise force interactions in biomolecular simulations.
 * **Memory bound.** The performance of the workflow is limited by access to memory (usually in terms of *bandwidth*: how much data can you access at one time).
 Almost all current HPC applications have a part of their workflow that is memory bound.
 A typical example of a memory bound application would be something like computational fluid dynamics.